respatialized/respatialized/content/about.md

+---
-# About this site
+title: About
+---

-This site has been made by following the Perun guides.
+This site has been made by adapting the [https://github.com/hashobject/perun/tree/master/example-blog](Perun example blog.)